 Compared to timber pallets that you throw away once they are beyond repair, you can recycle plastic crates.
 At the end of a plastic bin's service life, they can be conveniently sent to a recycling station where they are remade into other plastic products, including new plastic pallets.
 This promotes an economy where waste is reduced instead of produced.
 Additionally, it adds value to an otherwise retired product.

 A.I.M.
-Sales has a range of high-quality pallet bins
+Sales have a range of high-quality pallet bins

 Looking for large plastic bins for your storage and shipment needs?
 A.I.M.
 Sales’ Nally Megabins are widely used across many sectors as a robust storage and handling solution.
 Compatible with most bin handling machinery and pallet jacks, the bins are available in both solid and ventilated versions.